 - Tap "Continue" to proceed with the Screen Time setup process

 - Tap the "This is My Child's iPad" option

 - If desired, setup a Downtime window that doesn't interfere with school/homework hours (tap "Not Now" if you're not interested)

 - Tap "Not Now" for the App Limits section.
 As of iPadOS 13.6 these limits only apply to broad categories.
 We do not recommend using this feature until specific apps can be limited.

 - Choose a passcode to lock the Screen Time settings and prevent errant changes later.

-Once the above steps are complete, you'll be sitting at the Screen Time settings pane where you'll be presented with four customizable settings areas: Downtime, App Limits, Always Allowed (apps), and Content & Privacy Restrictions.
+Once the above steps are complete, you'll be prompted to enter an Apple ID for password recovery.
+You can enter your own if you have one, or choose to skip by tapping cancel in the upper-left, then "Skip" in the resulting menu.
+After that, you should be at the Screen Time settings pane where you'll be presented with four customizable settings areas: Downtime, App Limits, Always Allowed (apps), and Content & Privacy Restrictions.
 Tapping on each gives access to settings applicable to each feature, allowing you to make modifications or enable/disable the feature as needed.

-In addition to the four feature areas above, you'll see four more options below to change your Screen Time passcode, share Screen Time info across devices**, set up family Screen Time**, and disable your Screen Time passcode.
-Please note the starred options don't apply to district-managed devices.
+In addition to the four feature areas above, you'll see more options below to change your Screen Time passcode, set up family Screen Time**, and disable Screen Time.
+Please note the starred option don't apply to district-managed devices/Apple IDs.